Variational Inference with Mixtures of Isotropic Gaussians: Approximation error for mixtures of isotropic Gaussians

 \section{Approximation error for mixtures of isotropic Gaussians}

-\citep[ Theorem 7]{huix2024theoretical} states that the approximation error of VI within the family of mixtures of Gaussian distributions with equal weight and constant isotropic covariance in the (reverse) Kullback-Leibler tends to $0$ as $N$ tends to infinity, under the assumption that the target distribution writes as an infinite mixture of these isotropic Gaussian components with same covariance.
-Here we derive a similar result for our richer family, i.e., mixtures of (isotropic) Gaussian distributions with equal weights (and possibly different covariances).
-Note that we are deriving the results for mixtures of isotropic Gaussians, but the result and computation are the same for Gaussians with full covariance matrix.
+In this section, we investigate the approximation error that can be achieved within the variational family we consider in this work.
+Previously, \cite[ Theorem 7]{huix2024theoretical} established that the approximation error of VI within the family of mixtures of Gaussian distributions with equal weights and constant isotropic covariance in the (reverse) Kullback-Leibler tends to $0$ as $N$ tends to infinity, under the assumption that the target distribution writes as an infinite mixture of these isotropic Gaussian components with same covariance.
+Below, we derive a similar result for our richer family, i.e., mixtures of (isotropic) Gaussian distributions with equal weights (and possibly different covariances).
+Note that we are deriving the results for mixtures of isotropic Gaussians, but the result and computations would the same for Gaussians with full covariance matrix. \begin{assumption} There exists $p^*$ on $\R^d\times\R^{+*}$ such that the target $\pi$ writes as: